 East 59th – Boasting panoramic views from the top of Victoria Gate, this NYC-inspired bar and grill serves American classics with a modern twist.
 Expect superb steaks and burgers, alongside familiar favourites like fish and chips and tempura prawns with spicy mayo.
 For an extra £15 a head, you can get the party started with bottomless Prosecco or Bloody Marys.

 Belgrave Music Hall – Situated in the Northern Quarter, Belgrave Music Hall is home to two bars, two kitchens, and a huge roof terrace offering views across the city.
 You can pop in for regular live music, comedy and art exhibitions, or just soak up the sun with a frozen cocktail in hand.
 The food’s good too, with Dough Boys slinging pizza by the slice and Patty Smith’s dishing up dirty burgers and fries.

 Headrow House – Back in 2015, the Belgrave Music Hall transformed this former textile mill into a multi-floor drinking and dining destination.
 There’s a huge beer hall, a grill restaurant called Ox Club, and two rooftop terraces – Redondo Beach and Kennedy Meadows.

 Harvey Nichols Fourth Floor Restaurant – If you need to refuel after a hard day of shopping, head to the stylish bar-restaurant on the fourth floor of Harvey Nichols.
 You can enjoy the view from the floor-to-ceiling windows while enjoying dishes like roast lamb loin with Provençal vegetables or confit salmon with crab salad.
-For a real treat, linger over traditional afternoon tea or grab a table on the terrace for drinks in the sunshine.
+For a real treat, grab a table on the terrace for drinks in the sunshine.

 Looking for something different?
 Visit OpenTable to discover more great restaurants in Leeds.